-If you have trouble fully getting rid of your distractions, you should try the Pomodoro technique.
+If you have trouble fully getting rid of your distractions, try the Pomodoro technique.
 It’s a technique where you work or do your task for twenty-five minutes and then take a five-minute break.
-This way, you’re able to get that time in to reward yourself for being productive.
-Once you’re gone through three or four rounds of this, you’re allowed to take a longer break that is around 20 to 30 minutes.
+This way, you can get that time in to reward yourself for being productive.
+Once you’re gone through three or four rounds of this, you’re allowed to take a more extended break of around 20 to 30 minutes.

-The new age ultimate distraction and something you’ll probably use your breaks for but it’s something that we’re all addicted to at this point.
+The new age is the ultimate distraction and something you’ll probably use your breaks for, but it’s something that we’re all addicted to at this point.
 To be the most productive, it’s best not to log in to Facebook or Instagram so you can fully utilize your time to get your tasks accomplished.
 You’ll feel much better once this happens.
-This is the best way to focus according to Healthline.
+This is the best way to focus, according to Healthline.

 To get sh*t done, group your tasks into similar priorities.
 For example, if you’ve got to go to the DMV and the post office, this would be similar because you’re leaving the house to run errands.
 Healthy meal prep and cooking dinner?
 Both food-related tasks.
 When you do this, you exert less energy and don’t have to switch between different things to do.
 Happy errand running, AModrn team!